kbhagat6/CFD_Unit/README.md

 ## Installation
 * <a href="https://github.com/kbhagat6/CFD_Unit/raw/master/app-debug-unaligned.apk" target="_blank">Download the CDF_Unit APK</a>
 * To run the python code for the analysis, install <a href="https://docs.continuum.io/anaconda/install"> Anaconda Package Manager tools </a> and set system paths appropriately to enable dependencies.
-The code will wait for connection to the arduino and will collect realtime data as the spectrometer captures the spectrum deflected off the drug.
+The code will wait for connection to the arduino and will collect realtime data as the spectrometer captures the light deflected off the drug and renders a spectrum.
 Graphs will display after each trial.

 Linux, OSX, Windows